Agriculture, forestry and fishing

 Land developments

-For the latest data on the agriculture, forestry and fishing sector, refer to the Territory Economy website.
+For the latest data on the agriculture, forestry and fishing sector, refer to the Northern Territory Economy website.